waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_4.md

   session[:user_id] = @user.id
   redirect to('/')
 else
-  flash[:notice] = "Sorry, your passwords don't match" erb :"users/new"
+  flash[:notice] = 'Sorry, your passwords do not match' erb :'users/new' end
-end
 ```